 - Lay parchment out on multiple baking sheets or counter top.
 Spread cereal mixture across parchment paper in a thin layer and allow to dry for 1-2 hours.
 Mixture will remain slightly sticky.

-- Store in a sealed container.
-Best if enjoyed within 3-4 days - over time, cereal will begin to get soft.
+- Store leftovers in a sealed container at room temperature.
+Best enjoyed within 3-4 days - over time, cereal will begin to get soft.